- See a full list of publications

 I recently secured a British Academy / Leverhulme Small Research Grant which examines ways black faith-practising youth consider their beliefs to be beneficial or risky to their social and educational lives.

-I am interested in supervising projects across the following themes: race and racism; intersectionalities of race, class, gender, faith and social justice; inequalities in access to higher education; BAME outcomes in higher education, higher education policy analysis.
+I would welcome inquiries from prospective PhD students with research interests related to the following areas: race, racism and discrimination; intersectionalities of race, class, gender, faith and social justice issues in higher education; widening participation and inequalities in access to higher education; higher education policy analysis.